SCBee/universe/atoms/Coffee Chat with Eric Peng.md

 - He didn't use a cover letter when applying to any of his roles.

-- Focus on the communication of the
+- Focus on the communication of the problem.
+Make sure to prepare well ahead of time.
+-

 https://github.com/ReaVNaiL/New-Grad-2024